Government

 Shoreline Management

 The Green/Duwamish River runs 93 miles from the Cascades to Elliott Bay, with 13 miles flowing through Tukwila’s industrial, commercial, and residential areas.
-Over time, development has reshaped the river—forests were cleared, levees built, and waterways altered.
-In response to the resulting environmental impacts, state and federal regulations now require stronger habitat protection, stormwater management, and restoration efforts.
+Over time, development reshaped the river — forests were cleared, levees built, and waterways altered.
+State and federal regulations now require stronger habitat protection, stormwater management, and restoration efforts.

-To meet these requirements and guide future growth along the river, Tukwila adopted a comprehensive set of local policies and regulations.
-These are outlined in the City’s Shoreline Master Program and Comprehensive Plan, supported by zoning standards.
+To meet these requirements and guide future growth along the river, Tukwila adopted a comprehensive set of local policies and regulations outlined in the City’s Shoreline Master Program and Comprehensive Plan.

 Most projects within 200 feet of the shoreline require a Shoreline Substantial Development Permit.
 These rules aim to balance development with protection and restoration of the river’s ecology.